Hatch Green Chile and Cheese Soup is warm and spicy and perfect for the colder months to come. Topped with sour cream

 I hear the fabulous Hatch chiles are becoming better known all over but for those of us who have eagerly anticipated them each summer they’ve long been a tradition that shows no end in sight.

-This soup, while a combination of simple ingredients, turned out wonderful if a bit spicy.
+Hatch Green Chile and Cheese Soup, while a combination of simple ingredients, turned out wonderful and just a bit spicy.
 A spicy I loved…you know just that slight tingle but still allowing the flavor to be forward?
 I prefer using Hatch ‘medium heat’ chiles, enough to taste, not enough to burn your tongue!

 Please do visit my friends and check out their fabulous recipes too…wouldn’t it be great if we could all really get together and have a huge picnic.
 I’ll get my backyard ready; just let me know! 🙂

 Here’s a listing of what we’re eating with our Tex Mex theme this month; I think we’ve put together a wonderful end of summer meal with a bit of Tex Mex heat to keep us warm!